ctms

 Build numbers

-If I want to track down build artifacts, the conventional approach is a monotonically increasing integer.
+The conventional approach is to use a monotonically increasing integer.
 Every time I make a build, this integer gets bumped and baked into the artifact.
-Then a commit is created, and optionally a git tag too.
-Later, if I need to trace the artifact back, I find the commit that contains that integer.
+Then, to fix it in place, I'll commit it and (optionally) add a tag.
+If sometimes later I need to trace the artifact back, I find the commit that contains that integer.
+All good and straightforward.

 $ git rev-parse --short HEAD